How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Methodology

 \section{Methodology}

 This section presents our novel methodology for estimating the environmental footprint of LLM inference.
 Our framework integrates model-specific performance metrics with infrastructure-level environmental multipliers to calculate operational energy consumption, water usage, and carbon emissions per query.
-We also evaluate eco-efficiency using DEA, mapping sustainability trade-offs against a composite performance benchmark.
+We also evaluate eco-efficiency using DEA, mapping sustainability trade-offs against a composite performance benchmark, and develop an interactive dashboard for a more thorough analysis.